 We will create opportunities for families to have input into the development and review of our child safety policies and practices and encourage them to raise any concerns and ideas for improvement.

 We do this by:

-- seeking input from families and the community for example, through the parent portal, school website, newsletters, other communications, school council, subcommittees of school council, student, staff, and parent meetings etc. - informing families and the community. - all of our child safety policies and procedures will be available for students and parents at school reception. - Compass, to inform families and the school community about any significant updates to our child safety policies or processes, and strategies or initiatives that we are taking to ensure student safety. - PROTECT Child Safety posters will be displayed across the school.
+- seeking input from families and the community for example, through the parent portal, school website, newsletters, other communications, school council, subcommittees of school council, student, staff, and parent meetings. - all of our child safety policies and procedures will be available for students and parents on the school's website and at school reception. - Inform families and the school community about any significant updates to our child safety policies or processes, and strategies or initiatives that we are taking to ensure student safety. - PROTECT Child Safety posters will be displayed across the school.